MJay2022/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 9. 9-divide_and_rule is a script that prints the result of POWER divided by DIVIDE, followed by a new line.
 10. 10-love_exponent_breath is a script that displays the result of BREATH to the power LOVE
 11. 11-binary_to_decimal is a script that converts a number from base 2 to base 10.
+12. 12-combinations is a a script that prints all possible combinations of two letters,except oo